 How do you allot or transfer shares?

 - When you first form a company, you complete a Statement of Capital (Part 3 of Form IN01).
-This provides Companies House which details the types of share in issue, the rights associated with each class of share, information about the current shareholders, the amount of shares that are ‘paid up’ or ‘unpaid’, and the currency used by the company.
+This provides Companies House which details the types of share in issue, the rights associated with each class of share, information about the current shareholders, the number of shares that are ‘paid up’ or ‘unpaid’, and the currency used by the company.

 - If you make changes to the share capital of a company (e.g. new shares are allotted, or the company buys back shares), you must provide an updated Statement of Capital.